opencog/opencog/opencog/eva/src/README.md

 (show-room-state)
 ```

-Not that if the room state changes, `(show-room-state)` will show the
+Note that if the room state changes, `(show-room-state)` will show the
 wrong state until after both cog-binds ar performed!

 ```